2021 Palmas FR plane crash

-The 2021 Palmas FR plane crash took place on January 24, 2021, when a private Beechcraft Baron belonging to the Palmas Futebol e Regatas association football team crashed shortly after departing Palmas–Brigadeiro Lysias Rodrigues Airport in Brazil.
-The aircraft crashed on the way to Goiânia, killing all six people on board: four members of the football team, the team's owner, and the pilot.
-The flight was en route to a regional cup football game between Palmas and Vila Nova, for the Brazilian Copa Verde championship.
+The 2021 Palmas FR plane crash took place on 24 January 2021, when a private Beechcraft Baron belonging to the Palmas Futebol e Regatas, a Brazilian association football team, crashed on takeoff from Associação Tocantinense de Aviação Aerodrome, a private airfield near Porto Nacional, Tocantins, Brazil.
+All six people on board were killed: four footballers, the team's owner, and the pilot.
+The team was en route to Goiânia for a regional cup football game between Palmas and Vila Nova, for the Brazilian Copa Verde championship.